SoftwareHeritage/swh-web/README-uri-scheme.md

         "origin_type": "git",
         "revision": "8f8640a1c024c2ef85fa8e8d9297ea289134472d",
         "branch": "refs/remotes/origin/master"
     }

 #### Global behavior

-The api routes outputs json as default.
+The api routes outputs 'application/json' as default.

+##### Accept header

+Also, you can specify the following 'Accept' header in your client query:
+- application/json
+- application/yaml
+- text/html

 The client can use specific filters and compose them as (s)he sees fit.